CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/22-content-safety-in-ai-foundry.md

  ![](media/ex22.png)

 ## Task 1: Create a project in the Azure AI Foundry portal
+In this task, you will create a new Azure AI Foundry project to organize AI resources and services.
+This includes configuring an AI Hub, AI Services, Storage Account, and Key Vault, and assigning the necessary Cognitive Services User role permissions.

 1. Open a new tab, and navigate to [Azure AI Foundry](https://ai.azure.com?azure-portal=true).